 In today's competitive, fast-moving fashion market, an agile process—which is ideally suited to low volume, high mix goods, or those with limited product life cycles—is a vital survival technique.
 This strategy is perfect for the fast fashion industry, where it gives you a leg up on the competition by allowing you to introduce fresh, on-trend goods to market before your rivals and before the trend shifts.

 On-demand manufacturing allows you to offer thousands of different style variations to your customers without having to carry inventory, resulting in higher profits.
 When brands produce on-demand, they can have full visibility into every aspect of their orders, enabling them to provide quick feedback to their customers, resulting in a more personal relationship.

 Fashion customers increasingly seek unique, personalized items that distinguish them.
-The evolved trend of customization is leading to a new business opportunity for those using on-demand manufacturing: made-to-measure.
+The evolving trend of customization is leading to new business opportunities for those using on-demand manufacturing: made-to-measure.

 Discover a new way of doing business